IBM/pytorch-large-model-support/examples/README.md

 The [statistics module](lmsstats.py) provides a working example of how the APIs can be used in used to log per-iteration and aggregate memory statistics.
-The `LMSStatsLogger` and `LMSStatsSummary` classes in this module are used by the ManyModel example to demonstrate how the statistics APIs can used in model training.
+The `LMSStatsLogger` and `LMSStatsSummary` classes in this module are used by the ManyModel example to demonstrate how the statistics APIs can be used in model training.